-Under the Credit Agreement, we must comply with various financial and non-financial covenants.
-The primary financial covenants consist of a maximum consolidated net leverage ratio and a minimum consolidated interest coverage ratio.
-The primary non-financial covenants include, but are not limited to, restrictions on our ability to incur future indebtedness, engage in acquisitions or dispositions, pay dividends or repurchase capital stock, and enter into business combinations.
-Any indebtedness outstanding under the revolving credit facility may become immediately due upon the occurrence of stated events of default, including our failure to pay principal, interest or fees, or upon the breach of any covenant.
-As of October 1, 2022, we were in compliance with the covenants of the Credit Agreement.
+Under the Credit Agreement, CRA must comply with various financial and non-financial covenants.
+The primary financial covenants consist of a maximum consolidated net leverage ratio of 3.0 to 1 and a minimum consolidated interest coverage ratio of 2.5 to 1.
+The primary non-financial covenants include, but are not limited to, restrictions on CRA's ability to incur future indebtedness, engage in acquisitions or dispositions, pay dividends or repurchase capital stock, and enter into business combinations.
+Any indebtedness outstanding under the revolving credit facility may become immediately due upon the occurrence of stated events of default, including CRA's failure to pay principal, interest or fees, or upon the breach of any covenant.
+As of April 1, 2023, CRA was in compliance with the covenants of the Credit Agreement.